RJ92jha/WordpressProject/README.md

 10. **Access Your Website**

-    - Visit your domain name using a web browser.
-You should see your WordPress website served securely over HTTPS.
+    - Visit th Wordpress website using domain https://hostmywp.ddnsking.com/ which is having SSL/TLS certificate with https access.

 ## Maintenance

 - Regularly update your server, Nginx, PHP, and WordPress for security and performance improvements.